mythmon/page/README.md

-Page is a small program to report to you the status of Weechat by connecting to it via the relay protocol
+Page is a small program to report to you the status of WeeChat by connecting to it via the relay protocol

 Right now it connects, subscribes (`sync`s) to all buffers, and sends notifications of highlights and private messages.